 Currently there is a bug in the kernel in rfcomm.
 When the BT connection is closed or lost the robot OS crashes.
+To overcome, you have to stop the kh4server (ctrl-c) server BEFORE closing the connection.

 The protocol is made of commands and responses, all in standard ASCII codes.
 A command is sent from the host computer to the Khepera: it is starting with an upper case alpha character and followed, if necessary, with numerical parameters separated with comma and terminated by a line feed.
 The response is sent by the robot to the host computer: it is starting with the same character that was initiating the command but using lower case, and followed, if necessary, with numerical parameters.